jamesmarlowe/lua-resty-aws/README.md

 Name
 ====

-lua-resty-aws - Make Authenticated AWS Rest API Requests
+lua-resty-aws - Make Authenticated AWS Rest API Requests.

+This library is meant to be a fast connection to the services that might be called repeatedly from a webserver, if you're looking for a full sdk, I recommend boto.

 Table of Contents
 =================